CieNTi/serial_port_plotter/README.md

 - Moving around the plot displays the X and Y values of the graph in the status bar
 - Channel's name legend (double-click to modify)
 - Channel selection (click on legend's text)
+- Supports positive and negative integers and floats
 - Exports to PNG
+- Exports to CSV

 # Screenshot